Pitman transforms and Brownian motion in the interval viewed as an affine alcove: The highest weight process

+This proposition will be crucial to move from Verma affine string parameters to affine string parameters in the next section.

-\subsection{The highest weight process $\Lambda^{(\mu)}$}
+\section{The highest weight process $\Lambda^{(\mu)}$}

-In this subsection we introduce the highest process associated with the space-time Brownian motion $B^{(\mu)}$ which will appear as the limit of its Pitman's transforms (with a correction) and show that it coincides in law with $B^{(\mu)}$ conditioned to remain in $C_{\mbox{aff}}$ forever.
-Let $0 \le \mu \le1$.
-We define for $k\ge 0$,
+In this section we introduce the highest weight process $\Lambda^{(\mu)}$ associated with the space-time Brownian motion $B^{(\mu)}$ as the limit of its Pitman's transforms (with a correction) and show that it coincides in distribution with $A^{(\mu)}$.
+We define for $k\ge 0$ and $t \in \R^+$,

-where $\xi(t)=\{\xi_n(t), n\geq 0\}$ are the affine string parameters of $ B^{(\mu)}$ on $[0,t]$ and
+where $\xi(t)=\{\xi_n(t), n\geq 0\}$ are the affine string parameters of $ B^{(\mu)}$ on $[0,t]$, and